gaelj/BlazorCodeMirror6/README.md

 ## Try It Out

 Experience Blazor CodeMirror 6 in action!
-Visit the live demo at https://gaelj.github.io/BlazorCodeMirror6/ to see the component's capabilities.
+Visit the [live demo](https://gaelj.github.io/BlazorCodeMirror6/) to see the component's capabilities.

 ## Quick Start